vatsj/vatsj.github.io/index.md

 ## Stanford DRP
 During Winter 2019-20, I studied Algebraic Topology ([Hatcher](https://pi.math.cornell.edu/~hatcher/AT/AT.pdf)) under the mentorship of [Joseph Helfer](http://web.stanford.edu/~joj/).
 I also gave a talk presenting the topic to undergraduate students ([slides](https://docs.google.com/presentation/d/10HAyP_gTQvZOSyaA1bIC1VgTaTGF1c6Ry8QnohF-6VM/edit?usp=sharing)).

+# Projects

 ## Commitment-bot
 To help my friends in a discord server set personal goals, I coded a [bot](https://github.com/vatsj/commitment-bot) to let users set and evaluate personal goals.

+## D&D Campaign
+I got bored one day and wrote the outline for a Dungeons & Dragons campaign, which you can read [here](https://www.notion.so/D-D-Campaign-God-in-the-Machine-a20c74b3815841ba8ee846de45c7e80b).
+Taking inspiration from [TAZ Balance](https://theadventurezone.fandom.com/wiki/Campaign_1:_The_Balance_Arc), my outline plays fast and loose with D&D structure/mechanics in favor of a storytelling-centric approach.

 <!-- ## Gamer-bot
 In an effort to teach myself Reinforcement Learning techniques through game-playing, I wrote a [general framework](https://github.com/vatsj/gamer-bot) for algorithmic multiplayer game-playing.
 Alice (my alpha-beta pruning algorithm with clever tweaks, named in honor of cryptographic legends Alice and Bob) can tie me at tic-tac-toe, but not at chess. -->